-The Historic Preservation Division offers financial assistance through tax incentives and grants.
+The Georgia Historic Preservation Division offers financial assistance, to aid historic preservation efforts, through Tax incentives and Grants.

 - The Georgia Heritage Grant Program offers matching funds on a statewide competitive basis to local governments and nonprofit organizations (except for churches and other religious organizations) for the preservation of Georgia Register and National Register-eligible historic properties.
 The program provides matching grants for development and predevelopment projects.
 Program funding is provided by historic preservation license plate fees.